lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ## Channels (websockets)

 -   Requires custom middleware to activate tenant from request.
--   Requires naming your consumer groups including the tenant (for proper cross-tenant group isolation)
+-   Requires naming your consumer groups including the tenant (for proper tenant groups isolation)

 ---

+## For everything that was not covered

+--

+.box[💡 Principles are generally extensible]

+---

 class: middle
 layout: false

-# Finally, the packages
+# Now, some of the packages

 ---